ethereum/ethereum-org-website/src/content/community/get-involved/open-research/index.md

 ### Wallets

 User-wallets can be browser extensions, desktop and mobile apps or smart contracts on Ethereum.
 There is active research into social recovery wallets that reduce some of the risk associated with individual-user key management.
-Associated with dveelopment of wallets is research into alternative forms of account abstraction, which is an important area of nascent research.
+Associated with development of wallets is research into alternative forms of account abstraction, which is an important area of nascent research.

 #### Background reading